tsackton/taelgar/People/PCs/Dunmar Fellowship/Dunmar Fellowship.md

 ## Followers and Hirelings

-The Dunmar Fellowship has acquired a number of followers, hirelings, and traveling companions, who including:
+The Dunmar Fellowship has acquired a number of followers, hirelings, and traveling companions, including:

-- Faldrak Bronzehammer, a Dwarven artificer, former adventurer, creator of magic items, and aspiring skyship captain.
+- [[Faldrak Bronzehammer]], a Dwarven artificer, former adventurer, creator of magic items, and aspiring skyship captain.
 Based on Vindristjarna.
-- Adam Gower, a human factor and agent, with a history of working for the Goodbarrel family.
+- [[Adam Gower]], a human factor and agent, with a history of working for the Goodbarrel family.
 Now serves as the party's representative in Tollen, and also manages trade goods and contracts in Tollen.
 Based in Tollen.
-- Amil (uh-MEEL), a joyful and upbeat Dunmari monk of the Order of the Awakened Soul, who trained with Pava and Avaras in the [[Garamjala Desert]] before leaving to help record the stories of the ordinary people of the world.
+- [[Amil]] (uh-MEEL), a joyful and upbeat Dunmari monk of the Order of the Awakened Soul, who trained with Pava and Avaras in the [[Garamjala Desert]] before leaving to help record the stories of the ordinary people of the world.
 Based on Vindristjarna.
-- Égnir (AY-nyeer), a quiet and meditative young elven man, a gardener and a musician, seeking to experience the world in his own quiet way.
+- [[Egnir|Égnir]] (AY-nyeer), a quiet and meditative young elven man, a gardener and a musician, seeking to experience the world in his own quiet way.
 Based on Vindristjarna.
-- Nurzkar, and Aygul, orcs and twin sisters.
-Details TBD.
-Aygul's twin sister, an orc woman
+- [[Nuzkar]] and [[Aygul]], orcs and twin sisters.
+Nuzkar is an archivist and loremaster; Aygul a brawler who helps in the training rooms.
-- Aygul, Nurzkar's twin sisters, orcs, details TBD
-- Kecha, a kenku scout
+- [[Kethra|Kethra Silverspark]], a dwarven smith and Riswynn's mentee.

+%%
 Future recruits:
 - mapmaker
 - halfling elder / storyteller
 - Deno'qai godcaller, perhaps the other trapped shadow realm person
-- smith apprentice for Riswynn
 - centaur from tollen
+%%

 %%
 Solo adventure tallies